pvavra/temp-ipsy/docs/cluster/cecile/slurm.md

 ## Job restrictions and defaults

 As for data storage, also jobs need some restrictions in order to guarantee a fair usage for everybody.

 - **Time requested:** One job can have a **miximum duration of 24 hours**.
 This time duration could be extended by the clutser administrator upon reasonable request.
-Keep in mind that slurm will stop your job as soons as it reach the maximum time duration requested.
+Keep in mind that slurm will stop your job as soon as it exceeds the maximum time duration requested.

 - **Maximum number of array jobs:** The maximum number of array jobs you can set are **10000**